vu-rdm-tech/site_copy/getting-started/getting-started-portal.md

 ## Logging in
 Go to [https://portal.yoda.vu.nl/](https://portal.yoda.vu.nl/)

 Log in using the "Sign in" button.
-You will be prompted for your user name and password.
-If you are an employee or student at Vrije Universiteit, your user name is your vunetid (in lowercase).
+You will be prompted for your email address.
+If you are an employee or student at Vrije Universiteit, your user name is your primary email address (in lowercase).
+You will be forwarded to the familiar VU login page.
 External users have usually received their user name via email, along with a link to set their password.

+VU users have to login with Multi Factor Authentication (MFA).
+Note that instead of the TiQR app you should now use the more user-friendly Azure MFA.
+Switch by following [this instruction manual](https://vunl.sharepoint.com/:f:/r/sites/Collaboration-Services/Identity%20and%20security/Tiqr%20-%20MFA%20Manuals?csf=1&web=1&e=KhnHHc) on the VU SharePoint.

 ## Overview of the Yoda Portal
 ### Group Manager